hefsijoseph/dry_cleaner_operations/README.md

 ####  Key Features and Modules

-- Customer Management; Where by customers orders are easy to keep and track the order for a particular customer.
+- Customer Management; Where by customers orders are easy to keep and track the order <br>for a particular customer.

-- Order Management and Tracking:The status of order are as follows received, in cleaning, ready for pickup, delivered.
+- Order Management and Tracking:The status of order are as follows received, in cleaning,<br> ready for pickup, delivered.

 - Billing and Payments:Handles financial record-keeping.

-- Employee Management and Task Assignments: Assignment of cleaning tasks to specific staff members.
+- Employee Management and Task Assignments: Assignment of cleaning tasks<br> to specific staff members.

 - Technologies Used